acs48/rpcmple/README.md

 The RPC client will send data described by an argument signature and receive return value described by a return signature.
 When client, subscriber, server or publisher Stop a connection, the other side will also stop looping and exit.
 Any connection error will stop loop on both ends.

+## Notes on c++ application
+Rpcmple for c++ is only tested o Windows environment using Microsoft Visual C++ Compiler (and the redists to be installed where application will run)
+It requires c++17.
+It comes with no dependencies.
+Just copy the header files in your project, include what you need and build.

 ## Examples